nguyenkevins/StepCounter/README.md

 A demo of utilizing the device's motion sensor, specifically using the step counter sensor.
 Because I will be using the Android step counter sensor, **it will have more latency (7 seconds of movement until it starts recording), but more accuracy (higher chance of getting the correct number of steps)**.

-## Description

-This mobile programming sample was made to continue with the software engineering internship application at Tidyware, located in Bellevue (WA).
-The sample requirement for creating an android application of the project includes using Kotlin and motion sensors to create an app with functionality.
-I have provided a small write-up about the project below.

 ## Getting Started